mirandrom/mcgill-nlp.github.io/README.md

 Note: if you made a mistake but already submitted the form, please see how to correct it in [FAQ](#FAQ).

+> If you are looking to build a project website/webpage for your paper, check out the [project page template](https://github.com/McGill-NLP/project-page-template), which has the same style as this website.

 ## Steps to contribute

 For any type of contribution, please follow these steps: